 - Cooked meals or freezer meals ordered by you are from local producers.

-- We encourage use of star gazing and provide star maps and telescope for guests with dark sky interests.
+- We encourage use of star gazing and can provide star maps and telescope for guests with dark sky interests.

 - We encourage guests to observe wildlife and nature and to record the same so we can keep a record and where appropriate publish online.